SpiderOak/flow-irc-gateway/README.md

 ## IRC Clients Configuration and Commands

-- Channels are displayed as `#ChannelName(OrganizationName)`, if there are channel name collisions, then a '-' and the first 5 characters of the ChannelID are appended.
+- Channels are displayed as `#ChannelName(TeamName)`, if there are channel name collisions, then a '-' and the first 5 characters of the ChannelID are appended.
-- Members are displayed as `MemberName(OrganizationName)`
+- Members are displayed as `MemberName(TeamName)`
-- Direct Conversation started from the IRC client (in-session) are displayed as `MemberName(OrganizationName)`, see below on how you can start one from each IRC client.
+- Direct Conversation started from the IRC client (in-session) are displayed as `MemberName(TeamName)`, see below on how you can start one from each IRC client.
-- Loaded Direct Conversations are displayed as `MemberName(OrganizationName)-$ID`, where ID are the first 5 characters of the ChannelID.
+- Loaded Direct Conversations are displayed as `MemberName(TeamName)-$ID`, where ID are the first 5 characters of the ChannelID.
 This is so you can have more than one Direct Conversation with the same member.

 ### irssi:
 ```